ariebovenberg/snug/README.rst

    pip install snug

-Although snug includes basic sync/async HTTP clients, you may wish to install `requests <http://docs.python-requests.org/>`_ and/or `aiohttp <http://aiohttp.readthedocs.io/>`_.
+Although snug includes basic sync and async HTTP clients, you may wish to install `requests <http://docs.python-requests.org/>`_ and/or `aiohttp <http://aiohttp.readthedocs.io/>`_.